OpenVoiceOS/community-docs/docs/intents.md

 > spud

-Mycroft will match this to any Adapt Intents that are using the `Potato` keyword.
+OVOS will match this to any Keyword Intents that are using the `Potato` keyword.

 #### Regular Expression (.rx) Files